 The dimensions of this work are 48 inches by 72 inches.
 Below is the face in detail.

 This is a depiction of a tranquil little stream.
 I believe that it is also on Rancheria Creek.
-The measuremens are 24 inches by 48 inches. and is oil on canvas.
+The dimensions are 24 inches by 48 inches. and is oil on canvas.
 Once again, this was photographed outside in the shade so that the illumination is from the blue of the sky.

-This last oil painting, titled Road to Volcano, is difficult to photgraph in that it looks very differently depending on the lighting.
+This last oil painting, titled Road to Volcano, is difficult to photograph in that it looks very differently depending on the lighting.
 This shot of it was taken with the painting facing the sun on a slightly overcast day.
 The dimensions are 40″ by 30″.

 If there are any questions about this artist or if you have any further information, you may contact us at collectedartworks(AT)hotmail(DOT)com. ———————————————————————————————–